 by Jenna Maxfield

-Twinkle lights adorn houses; mistletoe hangs from doorways.
-It must be the holidays, but that also means it’s cold, flu and RSV season.
-While there are many precautions parents can take to protect their NICU graduates from contracting any of these infections, sometimes, the inevitable happens.
+While there are many precautions parents can take to protect their NICU graduates from contracting a cold, the flu or RSV, sometimes the inevitable happens.
 Between school, play dates, family visits and running errands, some germs are just impossible to avoid.
 And when your baby is ill, going to the doctor becomes priority.
 It’s also possible your NICU graduate’s wellness visit happens to fall in the middle of cold, flu and RSV season.
 In either scenario, visiting the pediatrician poses the risk of exposure to a multitude of germs.
 So, what can you do to protect your baby when a doctor’s visit is unavoidable?
 Here’s some suggestions.

 Try to schedule appointments first thing in the morning